 Role-Playing Conflict Resolution Skills.
 Young adolescents are often challenged by conflict-be it in their families, with friends, at school, or in the neighborhood.
-Brainstorm with the group some common situations where they experience conflict.
-Then have small groups role-play these situations, using the conflict resolution steps outlined on page 94.
+Brainstorm with the class some common situations where they experience conflict.
+Then have groups role-play these situations, using the conflict resolution steps outlined on page 94.

-Recall Define each of these faith vocabulary terms: 1.
-Magisterium\ Write a brief paragraph to answer both of the questions below.
-4. Describe the Catholic Church prior to the Council of Trent.
-5. Describe the Catholic Church after the Council of Trent.
-Using what you have learned in this chapter, reflect on and describe in your own words the meaning of this statement: By the power of the risen Lord [the Church] is given strength that it might, in patience and in love, overcome its sorrows and its challenges, both within itself and from without, and that it might reveal to the world faithfully though darkly, the mystery of its Lord, until, in the end, it will be manifested in full light.
-VATICAN II, LIMIN GOVTUM [DOGMATIC CONSTITUTION ON THE CHURCH] Share Discuss with a partner how the Church is a reflection of God.
-WITH MY FAMILY
+Recall Define each of these foith vocabulary terms: REMEMBER Through her diversity, the Church expresses oneness and universality.
+2. rite 2.
+The Catholic Church is one and holy because of God.
+Write a brief paragraph to answer both of the questions below.
+4. Describe the Catholic Church prior to the Council of Trent. continually reformed in order to be the light of Christ in the world.
+5. Describe the Catholic Church after the Council of Trent Reflect Using what you have learned in this chapter, reflect on and describe in your own words the meaning of this statemen By the power of the risen Lord (the Church) is given strength that it might, in patience and in love, overcome its sorrows and its challenges, both within itself and from without, and that it might reveal to the world, faithfully though darkly, the mystery of its Lord, until, in the end, it will be manifested in full light.
+Discuss with a partner how the Church is a reflection of God. ideas on ways to live as a disciple of Jesus visit BeMyDisciples.com 95